karanrajput2003/Aarogya_Bharat/README.md

 - **Role-Based Dashboards**: Tailored dashboards for each user type with actionable insights and metrics.

 ### Telehealth Services
-- **Video Chat and Messaging**: Real-time communication for virtual consultations (Currently Not Deployed successfully inplemented on the local host).
+- **Video Chat and Messaging**: Real-time communication for virtual consultations (Currently Not Deployed successfully inplemented on the local host (server directory)).
 - **QR Code Integration**: Secure access to medical records using QR codes.

 ### AI-Powered Chatbot (Currently Not Deployed successfully inplemented on the local host).